jfbouzereau/explorer/README.md

   3. Title bar.
 This area shows the current selection (see below).
 Click on this area to drag the graph around.

   4. Slots.
 These are the places where you can define the parameters of the analysis.
-In function of the graph, different combinations of slots are shown.
+Depending on the graph, different combinations of slots are shown.
 On a pink slot you can drag a categorical field.
 On a blue slot you can drag a numerical slot.
+Parameters can be swapped by dragging from one slot to another one ( of the same graph, and of the same color ).

   5. Resize box.
 Click on this box and drag to resize the graph.